Homotopy finiteness of some DG categories from algebraic geometry: Introduction

 Appendix \ref{app:MF} is devoted to studying totalizations of complexes of matrix factorizations from the functorial point of view.
 Namely, we show that on suitable kinds of derived categories the totalization is a localization.
-This is quite useful and natural fact.
+This is quite useful and natural fact, which essentially allows to reduce various statements on absolute derived (and coderived) categories of matrix factorizations in abelian categories to similar statements about the usual (co)derived categories.

-Appendix \ref{app:duality} we prove Grothendieck duality for Quasi-coherent sheaves and quasi-coherent matrix factorizations on nice ringed spaces.
+In Appendix \ref{app:duality} we prove Grothendieck duality for quasi-coherent sheaves and quasi-coherent matrix factorizations on nice ringed spaces, using the technique from Appendix \ref{app:MF}.